 - Preheat the oven to 375°F. Line a baking sheet with aluminum foil or parchment paper and spray with non-stick cooking spray.
 Place tilapia on the pan or a cutting board to trim.

-- In a shallow bowl, stir together cumin, salt, garlic powder, and cayenne.
+- In a shallow bowl, stir together 1 teaspoon cumin, 1 teaspoon salt, 1 teaspoon garlic powder, and 1/4 teaspoon cayenne.

-- Dredge the tilapia in the spice mixture until well coated on each side.
+- Dredge each tilapia fillet in the spice mixture until well coated on each side.
 Place on baking sheet.

-- Drizzle tilapia with olive oil and dot with butter.
+- Drizzle tilapia with 1 Tablespoon olive oil and dot with 1 Tablespoon butter cut into small pieces.
 Cook 20 to 25 minutes, or until flakes easily with a fork and is no longer translucent in the center.
 A digital thermometer should read 140°F at the thickest part.
 To brown the edges, broil an additional 2 to 3 minutes.

 - Allow to rest for a few minutes before serving.
 Squeeze fresh lime or lemon on top if desired.